CantuLab/cantulab.github.com/README.md

-Website of the laboratory of Cantu Dario @ UC Davis
+Website of the Dario Cantu's lab @ UC Davis.